Fezbeed/Schedule-1-Agent/README.md

 ]
 ```
 ## Disclaimer
 This is my first time using git and js.
 My english is not good.
-All the credits go to original author.
+All the credits go to the original author.